Current projects

 Venues, festivals, conferences

-Curt Cacioppo has appeared at 60 or more venues on the U.S. college/university circuit, at 40 or more gallery/library/community venues, at more than 16 prominent domestic venues, and at close to 50 foreign venues.
-He has participated in various roles at more than 40 festivals/residencies/conferences internationally.
+Curt Cacioppo has appeared at 60 or more venues on the U.S. college/university circuit, at over 40 gallery/library/community venues, at nearly 20 prominent domestic venues, and at some 50 foreign venues.
+He has participated in various roles at more than 70 festivals/residencies/conferences internationally.

 Commissions